david-r-edgar/MapSwitcher/README.md

 - Zoom / scale may not always be exact, depending on the limitations of the input & output map services
 - Directions handle multi-segment routes (with intermediate specified locations) where possible.
 Only some services (google, microsoft) support this.
 In these cases, output services which only support single segments will show maps from the first location to the last location.
 - Waze currently fails to handle zoom.
 The parameters do not work as its own documentation suggests they should.
+- Waze output routing has been disabled, as deep-linking to coordinates currently doesn't work properly.